SortaCore/MMF2Exts/README.md

 It's recommended you use Visual Studio 2019, although other editions can be used with loss of platform compatiblity.

 You should install either the Express edition, or get the free **Community** edition, which supports VS addons.
-* VS 2017 - Android, Windows XP+ support, no iOS - can be downloaded under [older VS downloads][Older VS editions].
+* VS 2017 - Android, Windows XP+ support, no iOS, no Mac - can be downloaded under [older VS downloads][Older VS editions].
 Requires a free registration.
-* VS 2019 - iOS, Android, Windows XP+ support - can be downloaded under [older VS downloads][Older VS editions].
+* VS 2019 - iOS, Mac, Android, Windows XP+ support - can be downloaded under [older VS downloads][Older VS editions].
 Requires a free registration.
-* VS 2022 - iOS, Android, Windows Vista+ support - can be downloaded here: [VS 2022 Express], [VS 2022 Community]
+* VS 2022 - iOS, Mac, Android, Windows Vista+ support - can be downloaded here: [VS 2022 Express], [VS 2022 Community]

 ### Windows targeting ###